datoviz/prototypes/README.md

-# prototypes
+# Datoviz experiments and prototypes

-GUI prototypes for IBL
+Do not use.
+Various ongoing experiments and GUI prototypes for IBL.